jncraton/computational-thinking-cpsc2020/lectures/05-variables.md

 Reserved Words
 --------------

-Reseverd words may not be used as variable names
+Reserved words may not be used as variable names

     and     continue  finally  is        raise
     as      def       for      lambda    return